ugurkocde/intunemacadmins/src/content/docs/FileVault/What_is_FileVault.md

   order: 1
 ---

 FileVault is a disk encryption program available in macOS, designed to protect data by encrypting the entire drive.
-It uses XTS-AES-128 encryption with a 256-bit key to help prevent unauthorized access to the information on your startup disk.

 ## Key Features of FileVault